DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Trading partners.md

 -	Select **Create**, then complete the remaining setup for the trading partner.

 ## Prerequisites ##
 - **Module setup/Mappings**.
-This will be assigned to the Trading partner where their value doesn't match to D365 value.
+This can be assigned to the Trading partner to map Trading partner value to D365 value.
 - [**Document types**](Document%20types.md).
 Template, setting profile, outbound filenames for each applicable document type will be assigned to the Trading partner.

 ## Trading partner list